Time Warner to go it alone as Fox exits stage

 "We are not lacking something we need," he said.

-Time Warner reported higher-than-expected quarterly profit on Wednesday and boosted its share buyback program by an additional $5 billion.
+Time Warner reported higher-than-expected quarterly profit on Wednesday and boosted its share buyback programme by an additional $5 billion.

 "When faced with a hostile takeover bid, Time Warner did exactly what they should have done.
 They crushed the numbers," wrote Michael Nathanson with MoffettNathanson Research in a note to investors.